 Meredith Oliver: I really, I regretted so strongly my reaction to 2008.
 Ish.
 I reacted with fear.
 I reacted to slowly.
-I saw and, and I know you guys can relate to this because you're so analytics and data-driven, and I think that's why we get along so well.
+I saw and I know you guys can relate to this because you're so analytics and data-driven, and I think that's why we get along so well.

 Meredith Oliver: Yeah.
 And that's where I just said to myself, I can't, [00:19:00] no, I'm not doing this again.
-And so when I felt it creeping up, I just said to myself, What can you do?
+So when I felt it creeping up, I just said to myself, What can you do?
 What do you have?
 What are the skills you have?
 What is the talent that you have?
 How could it be in a format?
 Like I said, the world doesn't need another webinar at the moment.

-And that's like, Kevin, like your, your military background.
+And that's like, Kevin, like your military background.
 That's what I think they teach you.
 Right?
 I mean, I don't have that background like you do, but I think that's kind of what they teach you is to like find the path and move it forward.

 Kevin Weitzel: Absolutely.
 I'm actually glad that you said to take action because what I see a lot, I don't worry about five to go [00:20:00] up against X, Y, or Z out there.